 A vulnerable agent for political change, Isabella is caught in an alarming conflict between the increasingly autocratic de facto ruler of Florence, Piero, and his more popular, politically revolutionary cousin Lorenzo, her former lover, now a secret vassal of the French king.
 Veronica, Isabella’s deceased aunt and the novel’s narrator, is a reluctant witness to events who works to assist and protect her niece while struggling to make sense of her own ambiguous presence in the world.
+Will the French king arrive as friend or foe, and whom will he support as leader of Florence?
 Will Isabella’s inspired actions help her ex-lover and her beloved Florence, or will they condemn her and her family to exile or death?
 Will Veronica find a way to be heard or seen when it matters most?

 If you would like to listen to a professionally recorded reading of the first chapter of Imminence, I have made one available for screening here.